dj1ch/minigotchi/README.md

 ~~- Get hardware(esp8266/esp32, maybe breadboard?)~~
 - Learn C/C++ basics(I still don't really get it 100%)
 - **TEST!!!!!!!!!**
-- Work on implementing a deauth system, so it could randomly deauth local aps(this will be added around version 0.3.0 alpha hopefully)
+~~- Work on implementing a deauth system, so it could randomly deauth local aps(this will be added around version 0.3.0 alpha hopefully)~~
+- Restructure code and make important changes to this project
 ####
 #### Contributing
 Contributions to the code itself are going to be accepted!
 Small, and potentially useless pull requests will be ignored.
 I don't want to waste your time or my time on something as insignificant as adding a space, or putting a link to something I don't need.
 See more [here](CONTRIBUTING.md).
 Thank you!